realtobi999/ASP.NET_HikeTrackerAPI/readme.md

 - Extensions: Extension methods for configuring services and middleware.
 - Middleware: Custom middleware components for request processing.
 - Program.cs: Entry point of the application.

+## Notes

+In this project i focused on building a solid architecture foundations and developing my OOP practices.
+I've learned how to write both unit and integration tests.
+I've learned how effectively implement features.
+I've learned how to implement basic middleware and how to use dependency injection.